outerport/paramit/README.md

 To properly keep track of things, you may write code to load these variables from command line interfaces, set up a notebook, write dense JSON or YAML files, log the outputs in a logging service, save the outputs / configs in a separate experiment folder, etc. There's a lot of grunt work involved in making experimentation reproducible.

-Haipera is designed to solve this.
-With haipera you can edit variables on the fly, which you can view with:
+Paramit is designed to solve this.
+With paramit you can edit variables on the fly, which you can view with:

 ```
-haipera run script.py --help
+paramit run script.py --help
 ```

-By default, haipera will try to use the default `python3` interpreter to run your code.
+By default, paramit will try to use the default `python3` interpreter to run your code.
 If you want to specify a speciifc Python interpreter to use, set the environment variable:

 ```
-HAIPERA_PYTHON_PATH=/path/to/your/python/interpreter
+PARAMIT_PYTHON_PATH=/path/to/your/python/interpreter
 ```

-When you run haipera, you can pass in arguments without ever setting up `argparse`:
+When you run paramit, you can pass in arguments without ever setting up `argparse`:
 ```
-haipera run script.py --num-apples 30
+paramit run script.py --num-apples 30
 ```

 This will also generate a `script.toml` configuration file.